-- Quality system in place

-- Identity, qualification and responsibilities of the personnel involved

-- Software used

-- Practicalities and control of data entry

-- Data line listings and tables of results

-- Consistency of the raw data with the calculated pharmacokinetic parameters and with the trial report
+- a.
+Quality system in place - b.
+Identity, qualification and responsibilities of the personnel involved - c.
+Software used - d.
+Practicalities and control of data entry - e.
+Data line listings and tables of results - f.
+Consistency of the raw data with the calculated pharmacokinetic parameters and with the trial report